Droidec/EDI/README.md

 ### Basic commands

-Theses commands are loaded by `EDI` in any circumstances.
+These commands are loaded by `EDI` in any circumstances.

 | Command | Description                                | Usage    |
 | ------- | ------------------------------------------ | -------- |